Taken from the book American Muslim Agenda by Dr. Mike Ghouse

 Knowledge leads to understanding and understanding to acceptance and appreciation of a different point of view.

 The following individuals are appreciated for being a part of the discussions.
 Dr. Basheer Ahmed, a renowned psychiatrist and founder of many Muslim organizations in Texas.
 He and I had extensive conversations, and his critique has helped me learn to express it better.
-I am also grateful to the talks with Mary Ann Thompson-Frenk, Dr. Imam Zia Sheikh, Deva Ramsaroop, Dr. Harbans Lal, Rabbi Arkow, Rev. Bill Matthews, Swami Nityananda Prabhu, Dr. Amer Suleman, and Kirit Daftary.
-Then Peggy Larney, Jerry Middents, Muhammad Suleman, Onkar Modgil, Rabbi Haas, Dr. Poras Balsara, Kambiz and Regina Rafraf, and AG Chini in Dallas, and Iftekhar Hai from San Francisco.
+I am also grateful for the talks with Mary Ann Thompson-Frenk, Dr. Imam Zia Sheikh, Deva Ramsaroop, Dr. Harbans Lal, Rabbi Arkow, Rev. Bill Matthews, Swami Nityananda Prabhu, Dr. Amer Suleman, and Kirit Daftary.
+Then Peggy Larney, Jerry Middents, Muhammad Suleman, Onkar Modgil, Rabbi Haas, Dr. Poras Balsara, Kambiz and Regina Rafraf, and AG Chini in Dallas.

 In DC, we have begun our dialogue with Rabbi Gerry Serotta, Pastor Jim Eaton, Imam Mohamed Bashar, Dileep Thatte, Bishop Paul Murray, Rabbi Charles Feinberg, Imam Ali Siddiqui and others in Washington, DC.